ng-alain/delon/docs/scaffold.en-US.md

 **src/app/core/i18n**

-[Internationalization] (/docs/i18n) Data loading and processing related classes.
-If you create a project via [Command Line Tool] (/cli), you can specify the `-di` parameter to determine whether internationalization support is required.
+[Internationalization](/docs/i18n) Data loading and processing related classes.
+If you create a project via [Command Line Tool](/cli), you can specify the `-di` parameter to determine whether internationalization support is required.

 **src/app/core/net**